PyCav/server/server_setup_guide.md

 	Test this out by directing your browser to your domain name.
 You should see a white page with the words Hello World! on it.

-16. We will now configure https access to our server by generating our own certificates using the letsencrypt software package, first we must install letsencrypt
+16. Now you must configure secure access (https) to your server by generating your own SSL certificates using the letsencrypt software package.
+First you should install letsencrypt by running

 	```bash
 	apt-get -y install python-letsencrypt-apache
 	```

-	Now run the following command making sure to replace [domain] with the domain name (in the format example.com) that points to your server's ip address
+	, then you must run the following command making sure to replace **[domain]** with the domain name (in the format example.com) that points to your server's ip address.

 	```bash
 	letsencrypt --apache -d [domain]
 	```

-	after inputting this command a prompt will appear, follow the on screen instructions and select secure (to permit https access only) when prompted.
+	After inputting this command a prompt will appear, follow the on screen instructions and select secure (to permit https access only) when prompted.

-	The certificates this software generates are only valid for 90 days before we need to renew them luckily we can set this up to happen automatically using a cronjob.
+	The certificates this software generates are only valid for 90 days before you must renew them, luckily you can set up a cron job that will renew them automatically.
-	To set up a cron job to try to renew our certificate at 4am every everyday we can run the following commands
+	To set up a cron job that will try to renew your certificate at 4am every everyday you can run the following commands.

 	```bash
 	crontab -l > mycron